Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_external_functions_azure/getting_started_external_functions_azure.md

 In the statement:

-* Replace `< integration_name >` with a unique integration name (e.g. `my_api_integration_name`).
+* Replace `&lt; integration_name >` with a unique integration name (e.g. `my_api_integration_name`).
 The name must follow the rules for [Object Identifiers](https://docs.snowflake.com/en/sql-reference/identifiers.html).
 Record this name in your tracking worksheet's "API Integration Name" field.

-* Replace `< tenant_id >` with your Azure AD Tenant ID.
+* Replace `&lt; tenant_id >` with your Azure AD Tenant ID.
 As an alternative, you can use your domain (e.g. `my_company.onmicrosoft.com`).
 You can find your Tenant ID on the "Azure Active Directory" page.

-* Replace `< azure_application_id >` with the value from your tracking worksheet's “Azure Function App AD Application ID” field.
+* Replace `&lt; azure_application_id >` with the value from your tracking worksheet's “Azure Function App AD Application ID” field.

-* Replace `< url >` with the appropriate URL.
+* Replace `&lt; url >` with the appropriate URL.
 Use the value in your tracking worksheet's "API Management service name" field in the following format:

 ```
 https://<api_management_service_name>.azure-api.net